Illdisposed: Four Depressive Seasons, Submit and There's Something Rotten… (1992–1997)

-In early 1991, Illdisposed was formed and soon released their first demo entitled The Winter of Our Discontempt, this demo brought the band a deal with Nuclear Blast Records.
-In the end of 1992, the band contributed with the track "Reversed" to the compilation Fuck You, We're from Denmark (since the foreign death metal scene was perceived to underestimate its Danish counterpart), released by Progress Red Labels, followed by 1993's debut album Four Depressive Seasons, and in December 1993 toured in Europe as support for Wargasm and Sinister.
-In 1994 guitarist Hans Wagner was fired, due to problems with alcoholism, and was temporarily replaced by Morten Gilsted.
-In 1994 The first EP "Return from Tomorrow" was released.
-In early 1995, drummer Lars Hald performed for some live concerts, the second studio album Submit was released with new drummer Rolf Rognvard-Hansen, previously had been guitarist for Caustic from Esbjerg.
+Illdisposed was formed in early 1991.
+Their first demo, The Winter of Our Discontempt, led to a deal with Nuclear Blast Records.
+In the end of 1992, the band contributed the track "Reversed" to the compilation Fuck You, We're from Denmark, released by Progress Red Labels.
+Their debut album, Four Depressive Seasons, followed in 1993.
+In December of that year, they toured Europe supporting Wargasm and Sinister.
+In 1994, guitarist Hans Wagner was fired due to problems with alcoholism.
+He was temporarily replaced with Morten Gilsted.
+In 1994, the EP Return from Tomorrow was released.
+In early 1995, drummer Lars Hald performed some live concerts.
+The second studio album, Submit, was released with new drummer Rolf Rognvard-Hansen, previously the guitarist for Caustic from Esbjerg.
 During the tour in Germany to promote the album, guitarist Lasse Bak played several concerts naked.
 There's Something Rotten...
-In the State of Denmark is the third studio album, and was released in 1997.
-This album marked the departure of guitarist Morten Gilsted replaced by ex-roadie Tore Mogensen.
+In the State of Denmark, their third studio album, was released in 1997.
+Ex-roadie Tore Mogensen replaced guitarist Morten Gilsted on this album.
 While recording the album, the band was featured in the documentary "Headbang i Hovedlandet" alongside future member Jakob 'Batten' Hansen's band Infernal Torment in 1997.